open-mmlab/mmselfsup/docs/en/user_guides/1_config.md

 - runtime

 All these basic files define the basic elements, such as train/val/test loop and optimizer, to run the experiment.
 You can easily build your own training config file by inheriting some base config files.
-And the configs that are composed by components from `_base_` are called _primitive_.
+The configs that are composed by components from `_base_` are called _primitive_.

-For easy understanding, we use MoCo v2 as a example and comment the meaning of each line.
-For more detaile, please refer to the API documentation.
+For easy understanding, we use MoCo v2 as an example and comment the meaning of each line.
+For more details, please refer to the API documentation.

 The config file `configs/selfsup/mocov2/mocov2_resnet50_8xb32-coslr-200e_in1k.py` is displayed below.